anant00729/anant-sunilam-awasthy-IS24-full-stack-competition-req97073/README.md

 ## 🐳 Getting Started (with docker)

-Make sure you have docker installed in your system
+Make sure you have docker installed in your system.
+[Installation Link](https://docs.docker.com/get-docker/)

 If you want to use docker to run the project, use following command: